Tools and resources to help your company expand globally

 Method of Calculation, Declaration and Settlement

 The rate of VAT is applied to the sales price.
-VAT registration is required for (a) corporations or other legal entities that commence taxable activities in Argentina, and (b) individuals that have annual taxable turnovers of above ARS 6 million for goods and above ARS 4.2 million for services.
-VAT returns are submitted monthly between the 12th and the 22nd day of the month following the concerned month (depending on the payer's tax identification number).
+VAT registration is required for (a) corporations or other legal entities that commence taxable activities in Argentina, and (b) individuals that have annual taxable turnovers of above ARS 11.37 million for goods and ARS 7.99 million for services.
 For imports, VAT is computed and paid with customs duties.
+Persons subject to VAT must file returns monthly.
+VAT returns are due within 20 calendar days following the end of each tax period (month).

 VAT for services rendered from abroad has to be paid by the local entity receiving the service, applying the reverse charge mechanism.